oracle/graal/docs/tools/insight/Insight-Manual.md

 # Insight Manual

-GraalVM Insight is multipurpose, flexible tool to write reliable applications.
+GraalVM Insight is a multipurpose, flexible tool to write reliable applications.
-The dynamic nature of the tool allows to selectively apply tracing pointcuts on already deployed applications with no loss of performance.
+The dynamic nature of the tool enables you to selectively apply tracing pointcuts on existing applications with no loss of performance.

-Any moderately skilled hacker can easily creat so called **Insight snippets** and dynamically apply them to the actual programs.
+Any moderately skilled hacker can easily create so called **Insight snippets** and dynamically apply them to the actual applications.
-This provides ultimate insights into execution and behavior of one's application without compromising the execution speed.
+This provides ultimate insights into the execution and behavior of your program without compromising its speed.

 ### Table of contents
 - [Quick Start](#quick-start)